neilk-aws/Canary/README.md

 # Canary

-A playground for minor testing.
+A playground for general SRCS testing.